-A student may complete his/her clinical requirements by selecting either an outside Concentration or an in-house Clinic which is part of Main Street Legal Services, a public interest law firm located at the Law School.
+A student may complete his/her clinical requirements by selecting either a practice or an in-house Clinic which is part of Main Street Legal Services, a public interest law firm located at the Law School.

-For third year students, we currently offer two Concentrations in the areas of civil rights law and health law, and six in-house Clinics: Community & Economic Development Clinic, Defender Clinic, Elder Law, Immigrant and Refugee Rights Clinic, International Women’s Human Rights Clinic and, Mediation.
-Each of these programs satisfies the Law School graduation requirement of 12 clinical credits.
-For second year students, we also offer an in-house clinic, Economic Justice Project (EJP).
-While EJP does not satisfy the graduation requirement, it does provide excellent preparation for a number of other clinics.
+For third year full-time, and 5th or 7th semester part-time students, we currently offer Practice Clinics in the areas of Equality law, Family and Health law, and six in-house Clinics: Community & Economic Development Clinic, Defender Clinic, Elder Law, Immigrant and Non-Citizens Rights Clinic, Human Rights and Gender Justice Clinic and, Mediation.
+Each of these programs satisfies the Law School graduation requirement of 10-12 clinical credits.
+For second year full-time students, we also offer an in-house clinic, Economic Justice Project (EJP).
+Although EJP does not satisfy the graduation requirement, it does provide excellent preparation for a number of other clinics.

 STRUCTURE OF CLINICAL COURSES

-The Concentrations and in-house Clinics meet in class for 5 – 7 hours per week.
+The Clinics meet in class for 5 – 7 hours per week.
 In these classes, students learn doctrinal and practice knowledge as well as a broad range of lawyering skills and professional perspectives.
-Through role play and demonstration, students learn a variety of core lawyering skills including:
+Through role-play and demonstration, students learn a variety of core lawyering skills including: